-The transit method from the Huble Space Telescope page
+The transit method from the Hubble Space Telescope page

 - By breaking down the exoplanet's brightness during secondary eclipse by region of the spectrum, it has been found to be much brighter in blue light, suggesting that it has a deep blue color (Evans et al., 2013.)

 - Comparisons of changes in the star's brightness during exoplanetary transit in visible light and X-rays has enabled us to assess the thickness of its atmosphere (Poppenhaeger et al., 2013).
-(Much of the atmosphere is transparent to visible light but opaque to X-rays.)
+(About 30% of the atmosphere is transparent to visible light but opaque to X-rays.)

 - The doppler shift of absorption lines of sodium in the exoplanet's atmosphere has been used to measure its wind speeds, with max out at 2 km/sec (~5400 mph) (Louden and Wheatley, 2015).

 The Kepler Orbital Observatory coverage area

 Note: Both of these methods have observational biases, favoring the discovery of exoplanets that are: